laperkins2/bootstrap-practice-jan-20lp24/README.md

 ## About

-This is a website about...
+This is a website about creating buttons and add a JS function

 It contains one page:

-* buttons.html - contains 5 buttons that respond to click events
+- buttons.html - contains 5 buttons that respond to click events

 ## Built With